CyrilSharma/Blog/content/article/cmu-db1.typ

 *Shared-Disk*: Each node of the Database has to interface with some common API to access data resources.

 Shared-Nothing has potentially higher performance because you can control precisely what data is transferred.
-However, it's compute layer cannnot scale indepdendently from its data layer, and scaling is also just way harder because you have to shuffle a ton of data around.
+However, it's compute layer cannot scale independently from its data layer, and scaling is also just way harder because you have to shuffle a ton of data around.

 Historically, Shared-Disk was pretty terrible, but these days there exist infinitely scalable and high performance providers of such services.
 There are also a lot of things you can do, like caching, or writing your own libraries to bypass the page table, so on and so forth.